Press Release No. 12/184

-An International Monetary Fund (IMF) mission for the Article IV consultation and the fifth reviews under the Extended Credit Facility/Extended Fund Facility (ECF/EFF) arrangements with Moldova led by Nikolay Gueorguiev visited Chişinău during May 3–17.
+An International Monetary Fund (IMF) mission for the Article IV consultation and the fifth review under the Extended Credit Facility/Extended Fund Facility (ECF/EFF) arrangements with Moldova led by Nikolay Gueorguiev visited Chişinău during May 3–17.

 At the conclusion of the visit, Mr. Gueorguiev made the following statement:

-“The mission and the Moldovan authorities have reached a staff-level agreement on the completion of the fifth reviews under the ECF/EFF arrangements.
+“The mission and the Moldovan authorities have reached a staff-level agreement on the completion of the fifth review under the ECF/EFF arrangements.
 The agreement is subject to approval by the IMF Management and the Executive Board.
 Completion of the reviews will enable Moldova to draw SDR50 million (about US$77 million) in support of its external reserve position.